 Since 2013, long-time residents of Northeast Portland have witnessed a dramatic revitalization of the Northeast 42nd Avenue corridor, bringing with it new and culturally diverse businesses and restaurants.

 Today, this eclectic strip — surrounded by a patchwork of residential enclaves and small farms — is one of the most charming areas of Northeast Portland for eating, dancing, recreation and immersing yourself in the local community.

 Home to woman-owned wholesale dessert company Rawdacious, bright, minimalist café Tiny Moreso is the go-to spot for wholesome vegan and gluten-free grub on Northeast 42nd Avenue.
 Specials rotate, but veggie-packed sandwiches, voluminous salads, fresh fruit smoothies and a variety of sweet treats (like homemade peanut-butter-chocolate-rice-crispy-treats) leave more than enough to choose from.
 Don’t leave without trying one of Rawdacious’ signature nut-based, dairy-free cheesecakes.

-The Spare Room Lounge is a bar within a former bowling alley … and it looks like it.
-Soul, funk, country and an assortment of other live music events recur on their calendar, as do karaoke and bingo nights.
+The Spare Room Lounge is a bar within a former bowling alley … and looks like it.
+Soul, funk, country and various other live music events recur on their calendar, as do karaoke and bingo nights.
 Pick your vibe, grab a drink and kick back at this quintessential Portland dive bar.